AriKILLER/Blog-Preview-Card/README-template.md

 It actually wasnt as easy as I thought, I changed a few things, using strong and small elements to have an easier time giving each thing an style, and it actually made it look much closer to the final design, but I can see that some things are off.
 Might go back to trial and error as I dont know what to change to make it look more alike.

-Still need to make it react to the cursor.
+Still need to make it react to the pointer.

+Made it much more alike and was able to make it reactive to the pointer so the text turns yellow.
+Also made the shadow effect of the whole thing.

 ### Built with